Since the dawn of recorded time, people have been gathering for spiritual practice like yoga and meditation all over India. But where to start?

 There are many forms of meditation in India along with yoga, including Transcendental Meditation and Vipassana.

-If you’re already practising yoga at home, you can ask your teachers and colleagues for a recommendation in India.
+If you’re already practicing yoga at home, you can ask your teachers and colleagues for a recommendation in India.

 It was very near the end of my first trip to India that someone suggested I visit an ashram near Rishikesh.
 I was tired when I arrived, and had a nap.
 When I woke, I knew I had found my spiritual home – I had never felt more rested in my life.
 And yet, I arrived there by chance.